kur4ge/interactsh/README.md

 INPUT:
-   -d, -domain string[]                     single/multiple configured domain to use for server -ip string                               public ip address to use for interactsh server -lip, -listen-ip string                  public ip address to listen on (default "0.0.0.0") -e, -eviction int                        number of days to persist interaction data in memory (default 30) -ne, -no-eviction                        disable periodic data eviction from memory
+   -d, -domain string[]                     single/multiple configured domain to use for server -ip string                               public ip address to use for interactsh server -ipv6 string                             public ipv6 address to use for interactsh server -lip, -listen-ip string                  public ip address to listen on (default "0.0.0.0") -e, -eviction int                        number of days to persist interaction data in memory (default 30) -ne, -no-eviction                        disable periodic data eviction from memory